cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 2. Compile a static library (`.bc` file) required for `LTO` mode and use it to compile an executable file:

     ```shell
-    # Generate a static library as a .bc file
+    # 1Generate a static library as a .bc file
     $ cjc pkg.cj --lto=full --output-type=staticlib -o libpkg.bc
-    # Compile the executable file with the .bc file and source file
+    # 1Compile the executable file with the .bc file and source file
     $ cjc test.cj libpkg.bc --lto=full
     ```